This post was last updated on August 28, 2023 by srinivas krishnaswamy

 Moreover for newborn babies and post-partum mothers, there was an extensive oil bath schedule followed across India as part of the Ayurvedic baby care practices.
 This played a massive role in the healthy growth of the baby and swift recovery of the new mother.

 However In recent years, the oil bath habit itself has seriously declined across India.
 And in families which have managed to cling onto this precious habit, all the activity has shifted to Sunday due to the 7-day work week & weekly Sunday holiday structure.

 Is Sunday the right day for the oil bath for both everyone in the family ?
 Is there any special rationale to choosing a special day of the week for the Oil bath for Men & Women ?
 What are the benefits to following the Ancient Indian system for Abhyanga Snana ?

-Abhyanga Snana & it’s benefits
+Abhyanga Snana & its benefits

 The Oil bath has two key parts

-It is also customary to wait for a few minutes after the oil massage before the bath to allow the oils to soak and penetrate the deep tissues.
+It is also customary to wait for a few minutes after the oil massage and before the bath to allow the oils to soak and penetrate deep into the tissues.
 In order to facilitate the deep penetration of the oil, it is usually warmed before use and applied with vigorous massage stokes , till the skin is well saturated with oil.
 There are also specific Shlokas for Men and Women to be recited just before commencing the oil massage for maximum health benefits to accrue to us.

 The extraordinary health benefits of the oil bath , Abhyanga Snana , are clearly documented in the classical Ayurvedic textbooks like the Charka Samhita , Susruta Samhita & the Ashtanga Hridayam.